Practical Examples of Method Overloading

 Example 1: Overloading with Default Arguments

-In Python, method overloading can be mimicked using default arguments.
-By assigning default values to parameters, you can create a method that behaves differently depending on the number or type of arguments passed.
+Method overloading can be replicated in Python with default arguments.
+By giving arguments with default argument values, you can construct a method that behaves differently depending on the number of parameters passed in.

 Code Explanation